rlach/wiki-import/README.md

 ### 0.9.2
 * Improved memorization of last domain used.
+* Fixed a bug with links when the same link text is used multiple times in single sentence.

 ### 0.9.1
 * Fixed bugs, improved UX with quick insert a bit.